 A loan modification is a commonly used strategy for delaying home foreclosure.
 This is possible thanks to dual tracking.
 The bank is often restricted from dual tracking.
 The bank is unable to complete the foreclosure process while the loss mitigation is still pending.
 The good news is if you complete a loan modification, the foreclosure is stopped.
 Of course, you have to manage and make your new payments on time.

 This is just a simple example of a foreclosure strategy.
 There are many other methods that can be suggested by foreclosure attorneys or other experts in the field.
-Every homeowner’s situation is different calling for different strategies.
+Every homeowner’s situation is different, calling for different strategies.

-Filing for bankruptcy is not always the only way out
+Filing for bankruptcy is not always the only way out.

-If you can’t afford this then a Chapter 13 will eventually fail.
+If you can’t afford this, then a Chapter 13 will eventually fail.
 Before making a rash decision and going for the easy option, make sure that you have thought about all the potential consequences and have received expert advice from a foreclosure lawyer.

-Do everything you can to keep payments going
+Do everything you can to keep payments going.

 When arranging and calculating your payments for the month, it is essential to prioritize expenses correctly and ensure that your money is segmented according to your lifestyle and standards.
 Remember that some payments are more crucial than others.
 For instance, it is a good idea to make mortgage payments before paying credit card bills.

 Credit card companies will be a lot faster in contacting you if you’ve missed a payment.
-But as long as credit cards are unsecured they cant take your home.
-Credit cards can be discharged in bankruptcy and they have problems when they sue to collect a debt.
+But as long as credit cards are unsecured, they cant take your home.
+Credit cards can be discharged in bankruptcy, and they have problems when they sue to collect a debt.
 In addition, communication usually occurs over the telephone.
-Mortgages are likely to wait longer before contacting you about payments and they are not as insistent about being paid.
+Mortgages are likely to wait longer before contacting you about payments, and they are not as insistent about being paid.
 They can always take your home to collect.
 Due to the time that has passed from the moment you’ve missed your payment until the time you realize it, you are already in trouble.

 Some examples show that it may take between sixty and ninety days before a lender gets in contact to notify you about mortgage payment delays.
-If you fall that far behind the mortgage lender will often refuse to accept payments and will send the account to their attorney and charge thousands in fees.
+If you fall that far behind, the mortgage lender will often refuse to accept payments and will send the account to their attorney and charge thousands in fees.

-Take advantage of your possessions
+Take advantage of your possessions.

 When the damage is done, it is time to think about what else you could potentially do to strengthen your financial situation and make your mortgage payment on time.
-Make a list of your assets, including a second car, expensive jewelry, life insurance policy or anything else which you may liquidate to avoid foreclosure.
+Make a list of your assets, including a second car, expensive jewelry, life insurance policy, or anything else which you may liquidate to avoid foreclosure.

 Selling property normally only delays the inevitable if you don’t have the income to save your home from foreclosure.
-Is there an opportunity for you to find a better job, overtime, a second job or take on freelancing for extra money?
+Is there an opportunity for you to find a better job, overtime, a second job, or take on freelancing for extra money?

 Of course, the suggested above examples won’t make you a millionaire.
-But if the problem which triggered the foreclosure was temporary and will not recur it can help or cure a foreclosure in times of urgency.
+But if the problem which triggered the foreclosure were temporary and will not recur, it can help or cure a foreclosure in times of urgency.
 The more prepared you are, the higher the chance of successfully passing by foreclosure without suffering the consequences.
 We hope that our list will be of use to you and will help you keep your number one asset – your home.